Manchester United F.C. league record by opponent

 Manchester United's first team has competed in a number of nationally contested leagues, and its record against each club faced in these competitions is listed below.
+In total, Red Devils had 88 different league opponents.

-The team that Manchester United has met most in league competition is Arsenal, against whom they have contested 208 league matches (as of the end of the 2022–23 season).
-Arsenal have also defeated Manchester United in league competition on 74 occasions, which represents the most Manchester United have lost against any club.
-Manchester United have won 88 of their league matches against Aston Villa, the most Manchester United have won against any club.
-Manchester United have drawn more matches with Manchester City than with any other club; out of the 168 league matches between the two teams, 52 have finished without a winner.
+The team that Manchester United has met most in league competition is Arsenal, against whom they have contested 210 league matches (as of the end of the 2023–24 season).
+In those games United have suffered 76 league defeats, which represents the most they have lost against any club, as well as conceded 295 goals – also club record.
+Manchester United have won more league matches (91) and scored more league goals (321) against Aston Villa than they have against any other club.
+Out of the 164 league matches between Manchester United and Chelsea, 53 have been drawn (32.3%) – more than with any other club.